almayawn/porto/README.md

-# Personal Portofolio
+# Personal Portfolio
-Website made for a personal portofolio.
+Website made for a personal portfolio.
 Future development is in progress.

 Template from [here](https://github.com/devportfoliotemplates/devportfoliotemplates/issues).